-- 1. Place the vehicle on the centerstand.
+- Place a stand under the engine to raise the front wheel off the ground.
+(See page 6-35 for more information.)
 WARNING!
-To avoid injury, securely support the vehicle so there is no danger of it falling over.[EWA10751] - Hold the lower ends of the front fork legs and try to move them forward and backward.
+To avoid injury, securely support the vehicle so there is no danger of it falling over.
+[EWA10751] - Hold the lower ends of the front fork legs and try to move them forward and backward.
 If any free play can be felt, have a Yamaha dealer check or repair the steering.